Chronic Illness takes many things from us. Some aspects of our diseases we can’t control but there are some we need to find a way to overcome.

 I remember lying flat on the hospital bed, staring at the ceiling, praying for an answer.
 I needed hope.
 I needed encouragement.
 No one could give it to me.
 I had to find it.
 My body needed to give me a sign it wasn’t giving up on me entirely.
 It certainly felt like I was moving towards the end of the road.
 Did I have a choice?
 Could I turn this situation around somehow?

-I could give up, give in or I could find a way to break free from the prison bars surrounding my hospital bed.
+I could give up, give in or I could find a way to break free from the bars surrounding my hospital bed.

 I began to visualise myself walking, moving, sitting upright, going home.
 I began to think back to how I could move prior to this devastating acute disease episode.

 I decided I couldn’t give up.
 I wasn’t ready to give up.
 I had to find a way to prove my medical team wrong.
-I had to find a way to convince my physiotherapist to allow me to try to move my way, even if it broke all the rules.
+I had to find a way to convince my physiotherapist to allow me to try to move my body my way, even if it broke all the rules.

 Please Let Me Try